7 Signs You’re Making A Positive Difference In The World (Even If You Think You Aren’t)

 4. You try and “reach” others

 Individuals that make a difference comprehend the importance of human connections, engagement, and relationships.
-Perhaps most admirable is that some people will push beyond any perceived limitations (shyness, laziness, etc.) to make these connections.
+Perhaps most admirable is that some people will push beyond any perceived limitations (shyness, laziness, etc.) to make these positive connections.

 5. You lift others up

-What’s quite amazing about many people who make a difference is that they don’t “clock in and clock out.”
+What’s quite amazing about many people who make a positive difference is that they don’t “clock in and clock out.”
 In other words, inspiring others isn’t seen as a “job” (though it could be), but a way of life.

 If you spend a good chunk of your time making others smile, you are indeed making a difference.
 For you, every authentic smile is a byproduct of benevolence and love.